-AI usage billing: Why your ERP is the key to getting it right
+Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Usage-based pricing has exploded in the last decade, and now AI-driven features are pushing monetization models even further – introducing complexity that legacy ERP setups weren’t designed to handle.